KE-UniLiv/IDEA2/README.md

 - A role for the LLM to take (Requirements engineer, Ontology creator, Ontology tester)

-- Examples of CQs for other domains (Music meta etc)
+- Examples of CQs for other domains ([`Music Meta`](https://github.com/polifonia-project/music-meta-ontology) etc)

-- Instructions for the LLM (Extract all / assume ontology exists / reformulate CQs)
+- Instructions for the LLM (Extract all / assume ontology exists / reformulate rejected CQs)

-Reformulation of a CQ takes place when any given CQ has a score of <0 on the notion database.
+Reformulation of a CQ takes place when any given CQ has a score of $< 0$ on the Notion database.
 If this occurs, --find_rejected will pull these and store them in [`rejected_cqs.json`](assets/cqs/rejected_cqs.json) and --reformulate will allow the reformulation of those rejected CQs.
+If a comment is given to a rejected CQ (ie, a reason as to why it was rejected), this will be passed to the LLM as well.

 ## Notion 💾

-The framework contains notion intgeration which allows for domain experts to reject generated CQs.
-These rejected CQs are then fed back into the LLM, reformulated, and sent back to the notion database.
+The workflow contains Notion intgeration which allows for domain experts to reject generated CQs and provide reasons for doing so.
+These rejected CQs are then fed back into the LLM, reformulated, and sent back to the Notion database.

-All in all, the notion integration allows for:
+All in all, the Notion integration allows for:

 - Saving of LLM instances (provenance) for a set of CQs
 - Saving of extracted or reformulated CQs
 - Reformulation of CQs

+The Notion page is where the databases (CQ Pools and LLM configurations) are stored.
+To use the workflow, the Notion key in [`api_config.yml`](idea2/api_config.yml) must be the key of an integration in the workspace you are using.
+If you do not have such an integration in your workspace and page, please create one and add it to the appropriate page.
+Ensure this integration also has the appropriate permissions.

 ## Usage